dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-android.md

 ## Enable IT control over app saving behavior

 Many apps implement features that let the user save files locally or to a cloud storage service.
 The Intune App SDK helps IT admins protect against data leakage by applying policy restrictions as they see fit in their organization.
-One of the policies that IT can control is whether the end user can save to a "personal," unmanaged data store.
-This includes saving to a local location, SD card, or third-party backup services.
+One of the policies that IT can control is whether the user can save to a "personal," unmanaged data store.
+This includes saving to a local location, an SD card, or third-party backup services.

 **App participation is needed to enable the feature.** If your app allows saving to personal or cloud locations directly from the app, you must implement this feature to ensure that the IT admin can control whether saving to a location is allowed.
-The API below lets the app know whether the current Intune admin's policy allows saving to a personal store.
-The app can then enforce the policy, since it is aware of personal data store available to the end user through the app.

-To determine if the policy is enforced, the app can make the following call:
+To determine if the policy is enforced, the app can make the following call.
+This call lets the app know whether the current Intune admin's policy allows saving to a personal store.
+The app can then enforce the policy, because it is aware of personal data store available to the user through the app.

 ```
 MAMComponents.get(AppPolicy.class).getIsSaveToPersonalAllowed();
 ```

 > [!NOTE]
-> `MAMComponents.get(AppPolicy.class)` will always return a non-null App Policy, even if the device or app is not under an Intune management policy.
+> `MAMComponents.get(AppPolicy.class)` will always return a non-null app policy, even if the device or app is not under an Intune management policy.

 ## Let the app detect if a PIN policy is required

-For some Intune app restrictions, you may want your app to disable some of its functionality so as to not duplicate functionality in the Intune App SDK.
-For example, if the app has its own PIN user experience, it may wish to disable it if the SDK is configured to require the end user to enter a PIN.
+For some Intune app restrictions, you might want your app to disable some of its functionality so it doesn't duplicate functionality in the Intune App SDK.
+For example, if the app has its own PIN user experience, you might want to disable it if the SDK is set up to require the user to enter a PIN.

-To determine if an Intune PIN policy is configured to  require an app PIN on launch, the app can make the following call:
+To determine if an Intune PIN policy is set up to require an app PIN on launch, the app can make the following call:

 ```
 MAMComponents.get(AppPolicy.class).getIsPinRequired();